 Charleston County Treasurer, P.O.
 Box 878, Charleston, SC 29402-0878

-The Treasurer's Office does accept cash, checks and money orders at all Treasurer's office locations.
-We do not accept credit card payments over the phone or in person.
-However, you can pay online with your Visa or MasterCard by clicking here.
-There is a surcharge involved with paying by credit card.
+The Treasurer's Office does accept cash, checks and money orders and credit card payments at all Treasurer's office locations.
+You can also pay online with your Visa, MasterCard, AMEX or Discover by clicking here.
+There is a surcharge involved with paying by credit card online.

 After your payment is processed, we will mail your receipt to the mailing address listed on the tax bill.
 If you filled out the change of address information attached to the remittance, we will send the receipt to the new address indicated on the form.